idreesishaq/JavaScipt-Docs/README.md

 ## Numbers: Converting strings to numbers, numbers to strings

-## Numbers: Converting strings to numbers, numbers to strings

 `parseInt` converts a string into an integer and `parseFloat` converts a string representing a number into a floating-point number.

 You can finesse the distinction between integers and floating-point numbers by using `Number`